ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 First, we check if there is an open parenthesis character, indicating the beginning of a grouping expression.
 We then evaluate the expression inside of the grouping by calling `ParseTerm`.
 We also check for a closing parenthesis to complete the expression.
 If the bracket has not been closed, then we throw an error as it will not correctly parse the expression.
 If there are no parentheses we simply continue to parse a numeric token as normal.

-Negative numbers are straightforward to parse since they are simply preceeded by a `-` symbol.
-We can adjust the `ParseGroup` method to check for a this symbol, in which case we negate and return the result of parsing an a group expression.
+Negative numbers are straightforward to parse since they are simply preceded by a `-` symbol.
+We can adjust the `ParseGroup` method to check for this symbol, in which case we negate and return the result of parsing a group expression.

 ```
 private double ParseGroup() {